nicst35/wkhtmltopdf-packaging/README.md

 Examples:

-- Building from x86 hosts no arguments are needed:
+- To build from x86 hosts no arguments are needed:

         $ ./build package-docker buster-amd64 <PATH-TO-WKHTMLTOPDF>